aditya800/AWSML/README.md

 This is a comprehensive easy to understand, dumbed-down, one stop standardised library, guide or cheat sheet to leverage the AWS ML suite of applications in your iOS app for hackathons or personal projects.
 Since Amazon Personalise and Amazon Forecast are not yet released, this guide does not include them.

 This was first uploaded elsewhere, but I have now moved it here.
 It is the same document.

-Despite its powerful performance and market share (or more than 50% in Q32018), AWS ML is still seen as something like a black box
+Despite its powerful performance and market share (or more than 50% in Q32018), AWS ML is still seen as something like a black box.

 This guide not only provides a direct library of routines for various AWS services but also expands the functions of the ML stack which cannot be directly implemented such as AWS Comprehend (NLP).